 IMPORTANT: This list is for information purposes only.
 Under no circumstances should an investigator communicate directly with any review board member about an application either before or after the review.
 Please direct all questions about reviews to the Scientific Program Manager who oversees the relevant review committee.

-Patient preferences, perceptions, and behaviors (including engagement and self management); personal, sociodemographic, and cultural factors affecting health and care (patient/population/provider/community); patient decision-making; focused patient-centered health care improvements and innovations; patient-provider interactions and communication; populations with disparities in health (women, rural, minorities).
+Patient preferences, perceptions, and behaviors (including engagement and self-management); personal, sociodemographic, and cultural factors affecting health and care (patient/population/provider/community); patient decision-making; focused patient-centered health care improvements and innovations; patient-provider interactions and communication; populations with disparities in health (women, rural, minorities).

 Research on assessment, treatment, and prevention for mental health conditions (such as depression, serious mental illness, and PTSD) and behavioral health conditions (such as substance use disorder and addictive disorders); suicide and suicide ideation; mental health - primary care integration (MH-PCI).

-Main focus on organizational models affecting delivery of care across systems (different care settings or healthcare systems), system efficiency and redesign, cost efficiencies and utilization, process models, and models of care.
+Main focus on organizational models affecting delivery of care across systems (different care settings or healthcare systems), quality improvement, best practices in implementation of health care organization, system efficiency and redesign, cost efficiencies, resource optimization, management and human factors affecting care, and process models and models of care.

 HSR 6 – Long-Term Care, Aging and Support Services

 Research with main focus on rehabilitation, functional outcomes, and community-based care; also certain research focused on diseases associated with aging as well as caregiving, long-term care, and end-of-life care.

 Research that focuses on health care delivery in clinical and community settings, including nursing and medical care; medical/surgical intervention and management; diagnosis; prognosis; pharmacology and pharmacotherapeutics; utilization and patterns of care; outcomes research.